atom/flight-manual.atom.io/README.md

 ## Generating the book

 You'll need Ruby and Node installed on your system.
 The required versions for each of these languages can be found in the *.ruby-version* and *package.json* files, respectively.
+You'll also need to have the `bundle` command installed.
+You can do this with `gem install bundler`.

 You can fetch the latest dependencies by opening the command line and running `script/bootstrap`: